brucefan1983/GPUMD/README.md

 ## What is `GPUMD`?

 * `GPUMD` stands for Graphics Processing Units Molecular Dynamics.
 It is a new molecular dynamics (MD) code implemented fully on graphics processing units (GPUs).
-This code is highly efficient.
-For details, see Ref.
-[1].

-* Force evaluation for many-body potentials has been significantly accelerated by using GPUs.
+Force evaluation for many-body potentials has been significantly accelerated by using GPUs [1].
 Our efficient and flexible GPU implementation of the force evaluation for many-body potentials relies on a set of simple expressions for force, virial stress, and heat current derived in Ref.
 [2].
-Detailed algorithms for efficient CUDA-implementation have been presented in Ref.
-[1].

-* Apart from being highly efficient, another unique feature of GPUMD is that it has useful utilities to study heat transport [3，4].
+* Apart from being highly efficient, another unique feature of GPUMD is that it has useful utilities to study heat transport [3, 4].

 ## Prerequisites

 * You need to have a GPU card with compute capability no less than 3.5 and a `CUDA` toolkit no less than `CUDA` 9.0.
-* Works for both linux and Windows operating systems.
+* Works for both linux (with GCC) and Windows (with MSVC) operating systems.
-* We will try our best to keep `GPUMD` as a standalone code.
-So far, it does not depend on any other program other than the standard `C`, `C++`, and `CUDA` libraries.

 ## Compile GPUMD
 * Go to the `src` directory and type `make`.
 When the compilation finishes, two executables, `gpumd` and `phoon`, will be generated in the `src` directory.